ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 ## Managing Package Resources

 This section only covers the use of `pkg_resources` for retrieving files.
-Another valid alternative could be PyQt's native [Qt Resouwhichrce System](https://doc.qt.io/qtforpython/overviews/resources.html).
+Another valid alternative could be PyQt's native [Qt Resource System](https://doc.qt.io/qtforpython/overviews/resources.html).
 {: class="info"}